premchander-revature/interviewquestions/JDBC - IS/Jdbc - IS.md

 ---

-30.How do you insert images into database using Jdbc?
+30.How do you insert images into database using Jdbc?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)